-On July 23, 1910 Letters of Patent were granted to the association.
-The first Constitution and By- laws were adopted at a meeting in Welland, Ontario on August 2,1910.
+On July 23, 1910, Letters of Patent were granted to the Association.
+On August 2, 1910, the first Constitution and Bylaws were adopted at a meeting in Welland, Ontario.

 By 1963, to reflect the changes in the membership and the occupation itself, it was determined that the term “firemen” no longer conveyed a true representation of the membership.
-That year, we adopted the name, The Fire Fighters’ Association of Ontario.
+That year, we adopted the name, The Fire Fighters’ Association of Ontario (FFAO).

-Over the years, quarterly meetings for the Fire Fighters’ Association of Ontario evolved from meetings strictly for the executive have evolved into agends that involve welcoming delegates, Life Members and visitors from across the province.
+Over the years, quarterly meetings for The Fire Fighters’ Association of Ontario evolved from meetings strictly for the executive into agendas that involve welcoming delegates, Life Members and visitors from across the province.
 Our Annual General Meeting and Convention is held annually on the first weekend in August.

 At each of our quarterly meetings, the FFAO executive/membership has the option to put forth motions for changes to our constitution or by-laws.
-Use the form.
+Use this form.